Steven79203/cryptostatus/README.md

 # cryptostatus
-Shows a cryptocurrency informations on a i3blocks blocklet for a given time period and currency using the rate.sx API.
+Shows a cryptocurrency informations on the status bar a given time period and currency using the rate.sx API.
+Polybar fork

 Blocklet basic display:
 - ![](cryptostatus.png)